 TOKYO -- area code (81-3)

-With the real estate and bar business slump, due to Japan's long economic recession combined with the Internet's popularity for cheap networking, prices haven't really risen in more than a decade.
-A night out in Tokyo has deflated down to earth from the champagne stratosphere, with drinks now averaging about US$5.
+Due to Japan's long economic stagnation, combined with the social media's cheap networking, bar prices haven't really risen in two decades.
+A night out in Tokyo has deflated down to earth from the champagne stratosphere, with drinks now averaging around US$5.
 Also, there is no tipping or added taxes on bar bills which means Tokyo is an astonishing value for travelers!

 The following venues are friendly towards visitors, although the smaller bars will prefer that you match the "type" they specialize in (many bars have limited seating and so try to attract the crowd they specialize in).
 There are several sorts of systems in play these days.
 Traditional bars include a tasty snack, sometimes cooked on the spot, along with the first drink and so prices are a bit higher to start off.
 Although bar-hoppers may opt to avoid traditional bars, these venues provide the extra service of social lubrication and really should be enjoyed, at least once, by visitors.
 Traditional places cater to leisurely conversations with the Masta (Master), and his bar staff who will politely quiz you and then introduce you to other customers they feel are a good match for a chat.
 This can take some time, so relax and have fun.
 The best traditional bars reflect the sparkling personalities of owners who are highly skilled in entertaining their customers.
 Some bars include a flat "table charge" that usually comes with an unthrilling dish of standard bar munchies.
 Many clubs have now switched to the simpler "shot" system of paying per drink purchased, although cover charges may go into effect on holidays and for special events.
 Pay as you go at these type of bars.
 Traditional bars may run tabs until you ask for the bill.

-Monthly events like Shangri-la, Red (every 2nd Sat) and The Ring (every 4th Sat) have huge parties that attract the circuit crowd.
-Flyers for upcoming events along with maps to the location (usually the Ware House in Azabu Juban) can be found at gay establishments.
+Monthly circuit parties attract large crowds.
+Flyers for upcoming events along with maps to the location can be found at gay establishments.

-Here's a bit of fellowship from The Ring:
+Here's a bit of dance party fellowship from The Ring:

 Most bars open a couple hours after people have gotten off work (about 8pm), although there are some early birds listed below.

-4/F Yoshino Bld, 17-10 Sakuragaoka-cho, Shibuya, 3462-9200, email.
-A few blocks up the hill behind Shibuya Station (see map on their website), in the building next to Mango Mango.
+4/F Yoshino Bld, 17-10 Sakurayaoka-cho, Shibuya, 3462-9200, email.
+A few blocks up the hill behind Shibuya Station (see map on their website), in the building next to Tumble♂bug.
 This traditional gay bar is a nice change from Ni-Chome for men in their 20s and 30s.
-Masta Hirano has designed every inch of his casual bar with the bright colors of tropical fish (which you can see swimming in various containers) and themed with Chinese pop flavors, from fung shui calligraphy along the top of the walls to the dragon kite hanging from the ceiling.
+Master, Toshi, helms his casual bar with the bright colors of tropical fish (which you can see swimming in various containers) and themed with Chinese pop flavors, from fung shui calligraphy along the top of the walls to the dragon kite hanging from the ceiling.
 There is a table charge that includes a snack (we had an artistic arrangement of delicious fresh fruits).
 The staff and customers are cute and often take holiday trips together (photo albums are on hand).
 If you are a young gay man who knows a little Japanese you may just become a regular!
 Open Nightly.

 4/F Shimizu Bld, 2-7-4 Dogenzaka, email.
 Gay-owned gay bar, close to Shibuya Station and easy to find.
 Cozy, relaxed and spacious, with good drinks, food and cigars.
 Friendly, good-looking staff and crowd.
 Men only.